triestpa/Open-Cryptochat/README.md

 We won't really be going into the CSS, but I can assure you that it's all fairly straight-forward.

 For the sake of simplicity, we won't bother to add a build system to our frontend.
 A build system, in my opinion, is just not really necessary for an app this simple (the total gzipped payload of the completed app is under 100kb).
-You are very welcome (and encouraged) to add a build system such as [Webpack](https://webpack.js.org/), [Gulp](https://gulpjs.com/), or [Rollup](https://rollupjs.org/) to the application if you decide to fork this code into your own project.
+You are very welcome (and encouraged, since it will allow the app to be backwards compatible with outdated browsers) to add a build system such as [Webpack](https://webpack.js.org/), [Gulp](https://gulpjs.com/), or [Rollup](https://rollupjs.org/) to the application if you decide to fork this code into your own project.

 ### 1.3 - Try it out